AhmadAFS1/MuseTalk/docs/vast_startup_optimization_plan.md

 ## Recommended Cold-Boot Plan

+### Phase 1: Validate The Wheelhouse Fix On A Fresh Node

+This is the immediate next action:

+1. run one more true cold boot after the `env_flag_is_true` patch
+2. confirm that `Phase 2: Prefetch wheelhouse artifacts` is no longer `0s`
+3. confirm that the API/runtime dependency phase drops meaningfully
+4. confirm that the log shows local wheelhouse preference during heavy pip phases

+This needs to happen before making a larger artifact-publishing decision on the dependency side.

-### Phase 1: Keep The Current Script-Level Transport Improvements
+### Phase 2: Keep The Current Model-Side Transport Improvements

-These are already the right direction for cold boot:
+These are already validated and should remain enabled:

 1. `hf_xet`
 2. `HF_XET_HIGH_PERFORMANCE=1`
 3. parallel model download groups
-4. parallel wheelhouse prefetch

-These should remain enabled.
+4. skip legacy MuseTalk V1 weights

-### Phase 2: Publish Cold-Boot Artifact Bundles
+### Phase 3: Publish Cold-Boot Artifact Bundles

-This is the real next step if cold boot is all that matters.
+This remains the larger structural answer if cold boot is all that matters.

 1. Publish a GitHub release bundle for the full-stack models.
    - core runtime bundle: